tmaj2020/lab-05/README.md

 # Lab 5
-[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo and clone it to your machine to get started!
+Clone this repo to your machine to get started!

 ## Team Members
 - team member 1